microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Options.md

 Set-PSRuleOption -OutputFormat Yaml;
 ```

-By default PSRule will automatically look for a default YAML options file in the current working directory.
+By default, PSRule will automatically look for a default YAML options file in the current working directory.
 Alternatively, you can specify a specific file path.

 For example: